uraimo/Awesome-Swift-Playgrounds/README.md

 * [Swift Algorithm Club](https://github.com/raywenderlich/swift-algorithm-club) - Algorithms and data structures in Swift with explanations. 🌟
 * [Sorting Experiments](https://github.com/adrfer/Sort) - Alluring experiments with sorting algorithms in Swift, sort of.
 * [The Jelly Bean Problem](https://github.com/kyleweiner/Jelly-Bean-Problem) - The Jelly Bean problem from Wait But Why.
-* [Euclidean Strings](https://github.com/modulusMathews/ReEuclid) - A playground leveraging ReSwift to generate Euclidean Strings
+* [Euclidean Strings](https://github.com/modulusMathews/ReEuclid) - A playground leveraging ReSwift to generate Euclidean Strings.

 ## UIKit And Graphics
 *A list of playgrounds that demostrate various aspect of UIKit and other graphical frameworks*